 I'm going to get a little technical here, and explain why most Irish people do not say Gaelic when referring to our language.

-In Ireland, our native language is called Irish.
+In Ireland, our native language is simply called Irish.
+You may have heard of it as Gaelic, Irish Gaelic, or the Irish language.

 Now calling Irish by the term Gaelic isn't completely wrong, so don't feel bad if that is what you've always named our lovely mother tongue.